PyChina/weekly/content/Issue/issue-371.md

 - [为业务安利 Python](https://pycoders.com/link/1751/web)
     + CHRIS MOFFITT

-“Five to 10 years ago, it might have been quite an uphill battle to try to bring Python into your organization to solve your business problems.
-With the rise of Python’s popularity in the Data Science world, you will have a much smaller hill to climb.”
+"Five to 10 years ago, it might have been quite an uphill battle to try to bring Python into your organization to solve your business problems.
+With the rise of Python's popularity in the Data Science world, you will have a much smaller hill to climb."

 (`是也乎:`